doleron/basic-googletest-example/README.md

 ### using make test

-Is just it, call ```make test``` and let make run the tests.
-The output is really poor.
+That's it, just call ```make test``` and let make run the tests.
+The output isn't that so detailed.
 Just says if the tests passed or not.

 ### Running the tests like a regular cpp aplication